-This course is open to coaches Nation Wide attending ANY Sports Clinic.
-Sports Clinics are available that focus on a variety of aspects related to your particular sport and athlete program.
-Often times these Sports Clinics have Professional and/or College coaches lecturing.
-You can attend and earn 3 continuing education quarter credits or 30 clock hours or PDUs.
-Attending more than one clinic during the year?
-Contact the instructor directly.
+Are you planning to attend at least one Sports Camp this year?
+If so, this course is for you.
+It is open to coaches Nation Wide attending ANY Sports Camp.
+Sports camps are available for your particular sport and athlete program.
+Often these Sports Camps have Professional and/or College coaches lecturing.
+You can attend and earn three (3) continuing education quarter credits or 30 clock hours or PDUs.
+Attending more than one camp during the year?
+Then contact the instructor directly.

 Personal and professional stresses can cause us to lose our “true north.”
 That inner heart center where we feel like our true selves and engage life with passion and confidence.
 Come and recover your inner compass back home to an inspired, hopeful you with the tools to maintain after your retreat.
 In our three days at the lovely Menucha Retreat and Conference Center.

 The Civil Rights Movement captures one of the most significant periods in American history.
 Using film, period literature and events of history makers like M.L.
 King, Rosa Parks and Indian leader Mohandas Gandhi this course will provide ideas for teachers that can wake up your students and empower discussions around many of the major social justice topics.

 Modern day teachers find themselves overwhelmed with the sheer volume of input and digital communication that flows in each day.
 Email, instant messages, and the Internet have made access to information (and to you) far too easy.
 “I only have 54 emails left to answer” is too often the depressing indicator of a successful day.
 The good news is that while access to information (and to you) have increased exponentially, so have tools to help manage those streams of digital input and communication.